 Quick and seamless account opening: our customers tell us they can’t justify waiting several weeks for their business account to be opened, or don’t have the time to meet the bank face-to-face.
 Many challenger banks give sole traders and private limited companies the ability to open an account remotely.
 For more information about our account opening process, check out Simple and quick onboarding.

-Free banking: as you’re starting out, the last thing you want to worry about is having additional outgoings.
-While some l business accounts charge for accounts and transaction fees, we don’t.
+No hidden costs or transaction fees: as you’re starting out, the last thing you want to worry about is having additional outgoings.
+While some business accounts charge for accounts and transaction fees, we don’t.

 Bookkeeping and accounting integrations: our small business customers tell us they want to have tools to make doing their financials easier.
 This might include the ability to create invoices on the go, capture receipts and easily share data seamlessly with accountant or accounting provider, ready to do their books and tax returns.

 Ultimately there's many different options available to you, whether that’s in setting up your business, engaging an accountant or selecting a banking provider.
 These tend to be based on your size, type of business and ambition.